railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_reports.rst

 	In this example, amount_total is a field from the order object.
 The result will be 90% of the total of the order, formatted to two decimal places.

-.. todo:: - I don't quite know what to do with this, yet.
-A spec for a bit of writing?
+.. todo:: - Is this a specification for a bit more writing?
 .. :menuselection:`OpenERP Report --> Send to server`
 .. *Technical Name*  *Report Name* \ ``Sale Order Mod``\
 .. *Corporate Header*  *Send Report to Server*